-The compensation provided to Symbotic's named executive officers ("Named Executive Officers" or "NEOs") for the fiscal years ended September 25, 2021 and September 24, 2022 is detailed in the Summary Compensation Table and accompanying footnotes and narrative that follow.
-Symbotic's NEOs as of September 24, 2022 were:
+The compensation provided to Symbotic's named executive officers ("Named Executive Officers" or "NEOs") for the fiscal years ended September 30, 2023 and September 24, 2022 is detailed in the Summary Compensation Table and accompanying footnotes and narrative that follow.
+Symbotic's NEOs as of September 30, 2023 were:

-- · Richard Cohen, Chairman, President and Chief Product Officer\ - Michael Loparco, Former Chief Executive Officer\\ - · Thomas Ernst, Chief Financial Officer - Michael Dunn, Vice President, Sales, Marketing & Product Strategy - \ Mr. Cohen served as the Chairman and Chief Executive Officer of Symbotic until April 4, 2022, at which time Michael J. Loparco was appointed Chief Executive Officer.
-Mr. Cohen was subsequently appointed Chief Executive Officer of Symbotic on November 19, 2022. - \\ Mr. Loparco served as Chief Executive Officer of Symbotic from April 4, 2022 until November 19, 2022.
+- Richard Cohen, Chair, President and Chief Executive Officer - Michael Loparco, former Chief Executive Officer - Thomas Ernst, former Chief Financial Officer - Walter Odisho, Chief Manufacturing & Supply Chain Officer - Mr. Cohen served as the Chair and Chief Executive Officer of Symbotic until April 4, 2022, at which time Michael Loparco was appointed Chief Executive Officer.
+Mr. Cohen was subsequently appointed Chief Executive Officer of Symbotic on November 19, 2022. - Mr. Loparco served as Chief Executive Officer of Symbotic from April 4, 2022 until November 19, 2022. - Mr. Ernst served as Chief Financial Officer of Symbotic from September 10, 2020 until December 15, 2023. - Mr. Odisho joined Symbotic on February 6, 2023.

 The objective of Symbotic's compensation program is to provide a total compensation package to each Named Executive Officer that enables Symbotic to attract, motivate and retain outstanding individuals, encourage individual and collective contributions to the successful execution of Symbotic's short- and long-term business strategies and reward Named Executive Officers for performance.
 The compensation committee of Symbotic's board of directors (the "compensation committee") is responsible for, among other things, reviewing and approving, or recommending for approval by our board of directors, the compensation of the NEOs.
-Prior to the Closing, the Board of Managers of Warehouse, which was solely comprised of Mr. Cohen as Chairman, as the Board of Managers of the sole member of Symbotic LLC (the "Warehouse Board") historically determined the compensation for the NEOs.
+Prior to the Closing, the Board of Managers of Warehouse, which was comprised solely of Mr. Cohen, as the Board of Managers of the sole member of Symbotic LLC (the "Warehouse Board"), historically determined the compensation for the NEOs.

 The compensation program for the NEOs consists of base salary, incentive compensation delivered in the form of an annual cash bonus and long-term incentive compensation in the form of equity-based awards in the form of restricted stock units ("RSUs") or performance-based restricted stock units ("PSUs").
-Prior to the Closing, Symbotic LLC historically granted long-term incentive awards in the form of Class C Units of Warehouse or the Warehouse Phantom Awards, each as described below.
+Prior to the Closing, Symbotic LLC historically granted long-term incentive awards to NEOs in the form of Class C Units of Warehouse, as described below.

-Chairman, President and Chief Product Officer Compensation-Mr. Cohen did not receive any cash or equity compensation from Symbotic for his services as Chairman or as the President and Chief Product Officer of Symbotic.
-Prior to the Closing, Mr. Cohen did not receive any cash compensation from either Symbotic LLC or Warehouse for his service as Chairman of the Warehouse Board or as an employee and Chief Executive Officer of Symbotic LLC.
+Chair, President and Chief Executive Officer Compensation-Mr. Cohen did not receive any cash or equity compensation from Symbotic for his services as Chair or as the President and Chief Executive Officer of Symbotic.
+Prior to the Closing, Mr. Cohen did not receive any cash compensation from either Symbotic LLC or Warehouse for his service as Chair of the Warehouse Board or as an employee and Chief Executive Officer of Symbotic LLC.

 Base Salary-Base salary is paid to attract and retain qualified talent and is set at a level that is commensurate with each executive's duties and authorities, contributions, prior experience and performance.
 For each of Messrs.
-Loparco, Ernst and Dunn, base salary for 2022 was \$700,000, \$375,000 and \$350,000, respectively.
+Loparco, Ernst and Odisho, base salary for fiscal year 2023 was \$700,000, \$375,000 and \$400,000, respectively.
 As noted above, no base salary was paid to Mr. Cohen.